 Looking for opportunities for fun sightseeing in Barcelona?
-Whether you’re here visiting for a day, a week, or (you lucky thing!) even longer, read through Contributor Beth Hoke’s list of the top things to do in Barcelona
+Whether you’re here visiting for a day, a week, or (you lucky thing!) even longer, read travel expert Beth Hoke’s list of the best things to do in Barcelona

 Barcelona is a city full of must-see attractions.
 Award-winning museums, sandy beaches, amusement parks, sports facilities, and historical landmarks will all compete for your attention during your stay.

 Whether you are a foodie, football fan, art aficionado, history buff, or just a regular tourist shopping for souvenirs, Barcelona has something for you.
 See the city from high up on a mountain or stroll around at sea level.
 No matter how you explore Barcelona, you’re sure to awed by its grand architecture, world-class restaurants, and laid-back atmosphere.

 We’re sure you’ll find your own favorite places to see and things to do in Barcelona.
 But to get you started, here are some of ours.

 Take a Tour La Sagrada Familia